twosixlabs/acsploit/README.md

 Usage
 -----

-Start ACsploit with `python acsploit.py`.
+Start ACsploit with `python3 acsploit.py`.
 From there, you can use the `help` command to see what commands are available.
 You can call `help` on any of them to learn more about how to use that command, such as `help set`.

 To see the available exploits, use the `show` command.
 To stage one for use, use `use [exploit_name]`.
 To see a